minunejip/PQC-ARMv8/SNOVA/README.md

 ## Overview
 This repository contains an optimized implementation of the SNOVA post-quantum digital signature scheme targeting ARMv8 architectures with NEON SIMD acceleration.

-The implementation includes:
-- Rank-specific SIMD kernels for efficient matrix operations
-- Cycle-level benchmarking modules
-- Support for keypair generation, signing, and verification

 ## Build Instructions

 **Requirements**